C5m7b4/DynaSelect/README.md

+# DynaSelect
+This is a small single select drop down component for react that is very simple to use.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.